 Have you been hurt in a collision with an animal?
 As surprising as such an accident is to the motorist involved, sadly such an occurrence is not uncommon.
-This is especially true in a state like Maryland where much of the land is situated in rural areas.
+This is especially true in a state like Maryland where much of our land is rural.

 This article discusses:

 Wandering farm animals and pets, particularly on country roads, often turn into deadly roadblocks.
-Maryland also has the third highest deer population in the country behind Pennsylvania and Western Virginia, making deer another potential hazard for motorists.
-In fact, Maryland ranks 13th in the nation in animal-related accidents with about 1,500 annually.
+Maryland also has the third-highest deer population in the country behind Pennsylvania and Western Virginia, making deer another potential hazard for motorists.
+Maryland ranks 13th in the nation in animal-related accidents with about 1,500 annually.

 The following are examples of the types of accidents we see involving animals: